model-checking/verify-rust-std/doc/src/challenges/0011-floats-ints.md

-# Challenge 11: Safety of Numeric Primitive Types
+# Challenge 11: Safety of Methods for Numeric Primitive Types

 - **Status:** Open